atbcb/ICTTestingBaseline/docs/4FocusHidden.md

 Content with interface components must be revealed in an accessible manner without requiring user vision and/or use of a mouse.

 ## Test Rules
-### Focus (revealing hidden content) - B4.1-revealed-content-focus
+### Focus (revealing hidden content) - B4.1-revealed-content-trigger
 #### Rule Description
-This test determines whether navigable hidden content, when revealed, provides the same function and/or information to users with low vision, without vision, or to keyboard users as to sighted individuals using a mouse.
+This test determines whether hidden menus or dialogs, when revealed, provides the same function and/or information to users with low vision, without vision, or to keyboard users as to sighted individuals using a mouse.

 #### Accessibility Requirements
 * WCAG SC 2.1.1